A $(D_\tau,D_x)$-manifold with $N$-correlators of $N_t$-objects: Methodology

 see \citet{1995ApJ...455....7M}.
 This line element described by \refEq{eq:generalisedAdS} can be transformed into $D_r$-spherical coordinates, as follows.
-This means that the spatial component can be considered using $D_r$-spherical coordinate, while the temporal component can be remained unchanged.
+This means that the spatial component can be considered using $D_r$-spherical coordinate, while the temporal component remains unchanged.
 Therefore, we get

-By considering different types of topological spaces, i.e. closed ($k>0$), flat ($k=0$) and open($k<0$), we define $dr_{D_r}^2 $ line element as follows,
+By considering different types of topological spaces \footnote{ Note that while curvature is a key distinguishing feature in the Friedmann-Lemaître-Robertson-Walker models—open (\(k < 0\), hyperbolic), flat (\(k = 0\), Euclidean), and closed (\(k > 0\), spherical)—these spaces are also topologically distinct.
+Topology extends beyond the number of holes (e.g., genus) to properties like compactness and connectivity.
+Open and flat universes, modeled by hyperbolic manifolds or \(\mathbb{R}^3\), are non-compact and infinite, while closed universes, like the 3-sphere, are compact and finite.
+For instance, the hyperbolic plane (open) and \(\mathbb{R}^2\) (flat) are not homeomorphic to the 2-sphere (closed) due to differences in compactness and fundamental groups, even if they share the same number of holes (none).
+These topological distinctions, alongside curvature, influence cosmological observables and the universe's expansion dynamics. } , i.e. closed ($k>0$), flat ($k=0$) and open($k<0$), we define $dr_{D_r}^2 $ line element as follows,

 where

 while we have that

 where